 When people have a scan to find their bad parathyroid gland and it doesn't show anything, they get confused and their doctor gets confuesed.
 If the right techniques are not used during your x-ray, it's like taking a picture of the planet Saturn with your cell-phone camera.
 You take the picture but the photo doesn't show the big planet with the rings.
 It's not because the planet has disappeared, it's because you used the wrong camera, the wrong film, and the wrong lens to photograph the planet.
 This occurs hundreds of times per day when patients are sent to their local radiology department for some x-ray to help find the bad parathyroid gland.
 Unfortunately, at least 75% of you reading this will have already undergone some silly test that didn't help.
 You will know what we are saying is true, but your inexperienced doctor will order test after test...after test.
 Stop the silliness.

 FNA Needle Biopsy of Parathyroid Tumors.
-A dangerous trend has emerged in the past few years that you must know about and avoid.
 Some endocrinologists and/or surgeons will want to prove that what they believe is a parathyroid tumor on a scan is really a parathyroid tumor, so they will biopsy this gland with a needle.
 This is called a FNA or "fine needle aspiration" biopsy, or "needle biopsy" of the parathyroid gland.
-This is dangerous and should almost never be done.
+FNA biopsies are frequently done for thyroid nodules, which is appropriate.
+But FNA for parathyroids is dangerous and should almost never be done.
 Read a report of this in our blog!
-This will cause death to some of the parathyroid tumor, and when it heals with scar tissue (like all tissues heal), the scar tissue can involve the voice box nerve.
-This will cause tremendous troubles for the surgeon and increases dramatically the chance that you will never talk again.
+A needle needle biopsy of the parathyroid can cause tremendous inflammation around the gland, which leads to scarring, making the parathyroid "stick" to everything around it, possible including the nerve that controls your vocal cords.
+This makes the operation significantly more difficult for the surgeon, and increases the risks of the operation.
 Furthermore, the scarring that occurs will look like cancer under the microscope resulting in the pathologist determining that your parathyroid tumor was a cancer... even when it was not.
-We will not accept patients into our clinic for surgery if they have had a parathyroid biopsy using an 18 or 20 gauge needle.
-If you have had a biopsy of your parathyroid gland with a smaller needle, then we will accept you into our practice but will require you to sign a written statement acknowledging that the needle biopsy greatly increases the difficulty of the operation with increased risks for complications, and increased difficulty for the pathologist.
+For these reasons, we strongly discourage the use of FNA biopsy for parathyroids.
 To read our recent publication on this topic in one of the major Endocrinology journals, click here: Diagnostic Aspiration of Parathyroid Adenomas Causes Severe Fibrosis Complicating Surgery and Final Histologic Diagnosis.
 Thyroid.
 2007 Sep 22

 The following list describes briefly the different tests which may help a surgeon or endocrinologist find the diseased parathyroid gland which is over secreting parathyroid hormone.